duncanc19/notes/aws.md

 - Edge locations are not just READ only, you can write to them too.
 - Objects are cached in edge locations for the life of the TTL(Time To Live), counted in seconds.
 - You can clear cached objects but you will be charged.

+### EC2 - Elastic Compute Cloud

+A virtual server(or servers) in the cloud.

+Before, you would have to book a server, e.g. Rackspace, you order two servers and they go and set them up, connect them to the internet.
+You'd have to have a contract for a fixed time like 3 years.

+#### EC2 Pricing Models

+- **On Demand** - fixed rate by the hour or second with no commitment.
+Very flexible.
+- **Reserved** - Provides you with capacity reservation with a discount on the hourly charge for an instance.
+Contract terms 1 to 3 years.
+There are different prices for types of instances - Standard Reserved(can't convert type of instances), Convertible Reserved Instances(can convert from READ to WRITE etc.), Scheduled Reserved Instances(match capacity if there are big spikes at certain times).
+- **Spot** - You bid whatever price you want for instance capacity to make it cheaper if you have flexible start and end times.
+Useful for low computing costs when time isn't important.
+If Spot instance is terminated by Amazon, you're not charged for the partial hour, if you terminate, you are charged for the hour.
+- **Dedicated Hosts** - Physical EC2 server dedicated for your use.
+Can reduce costs by allowing you to use existing server-bound software licenses.
+Sometimes required by law, good for licensing which doesn't support cloud deployments.
+Purchased on demand.

+There are lots of different EC2 instance types: FIGHTDRMCPXZAU

+#### Amazon EBS

+A virtual disk/server in the cloud - allows you to create storage volumes and attach them to EC2 instances.
+Once attached, you can create a file system or run a database on these volumes.
+There are two types:

+- **SSD**
+- General Purpose SSD(GP2) - balances price and performance
+- Provisioned IOPS SSD(IO1) - highest performance SSD volume for mission critical workloads
+- **Magnetic**
+- Throughput Optimized HDD(ST1) - low cost HDD volume designed for frequently accessed workloads
+- Cold HDD(SC1) - Lowest cost HDD volume designed for less frequently accessed workloads

+#### Creating an EC2 Instance

+- EC2 is a compute-based service.
+It is not serverless, it is a server!
+- Use a private key to connect to EC2
+- When you create an EC2 instance, you can choose the port(Linux SSH uses port 22, Micosoft uses Remote Desktop Protocol port 3389, HTTP port 80 and HTTPS port 443)
+- A security group is basically a virtual firewall, you need to open ports in order to use them.
+When you set up the instance, you can let everything in with 0.0.0.0/0, you can let just one IP address in with X.X.X.X/32.
+- Always design for failure, have one EC2 instance in each availability zone.